ArendPeter/GameMakerGuide/docs/12_Platformer_CharacterAnimation/2_Arms.md

 # Arms

-Can you guess the next glaring most flaw in our game?
+Can you guess the next most glaring flaw in our game?
 Was it that she doesn't have any arms?
 Yes, I think so too

 So the arms are holding a gun, and we're going to always have the arms/gun point toward the mouse

 ## point_direction

-The ``point_direction()`` function is at the core piece to this effect.
+The ``point_direction()`` function is the core piece to this effect.
 We give it x, y values for 2 points (a total of 4 parameters), and it returns the angle from the first point to the second.
 Let's use our debugging ``print()`` function again to get some intuition for this

 ```
 // oPlayer Create